boennecd/pedmod/README.md

 faster approximations of the
 ![\\Phi](https://latex.codecogs.com/svg.latex?%5CPhi "\\Phi") and
 ![\\Phi^{-1}](https://latex.codecogs.com/svg.latex?%5CPhi%5E%7B-1%7D
 "\\Phi^{-1}").
-Our own experince suggests that using the latter has a small effect on the precision of the result but can yield substantial reduction in computation times for moderate sized families/clusters.
+Our own experience suggests that using the latter has a small effect on the precision of the result but can yield substantial reduction in computation times for moderate sized families/clusters.

-The approximation by Genz and Bretz (2002) have alrady been used to estimate these types of models (Pawitan et al. 2004).
+The approximation by Genz and Bretz (2002) have already been used to estimate these types of models (Pawitan et al. 2004).
 However, not having the gradients may slow down estimation substantially.
 Moreover, our implementation supports computation in parallel which is a major